-- 1. A salary paid to a person who is employed on a full time basis to care and look after the needs of a person with a disability.
-However, if the person is employed on a full time basis to perform housekeeping activities, the salary paid to such person will not qualify. - 2.
-Living-in expenses for a live-in personal care attendant, which is limited to the additional cost of electricity, water and food as a result of a live-in personal care attendant, is deemed to be 20% of the annual domestic worker minimum wage under Area A of the Sectoral Determination 7 for Domestic Workers.
+1. A salary paid to a person who is employed solely to care and look after the needs of a person with a disability.

-If more than one live-in personal care attendant is employed on a full time basis at the same time, the amount which can be claimed may not exceed 20% (per personal care attendant) of the annual domestic worker minimum wage under Area A of the Sectoral Determination 7 for Domestic Workers.
+- However, if the person is employed on a fulltime basis to perform housekeeping activities, the salary paid to such person will not qualify. - Living-in expenses for a live-in personal care attendant, which is limited to the additional cost of electricity, water and food as a result of a live-in personal care attendant, is deemed to be 20% of the "national minimum wage" as defined in the National Minimum Wage Act 9 of 2018. - If more than one live-in personal care attendant is employed on a full time basis at the same time, the amount which can be claimed may not exceed 20% (per personal care attendant) of the "national minimum wage" as defined in the National Minimum Wage Act 9 of 2018.

-- Spouses as defined in section 1 of the Act, and your or your spouse's parents or grandparents are not regarded as personal care attendants for the purposes of this list. - If the live-in personal care attendants alternate days, the living-in expenses are limited to one live-in personal care attendant. - 3.
+- A "spouse" as defined in section 1(1) of the Act, and your or your spouse's parents or grandparents are not regarded as personal care attendants for the purposes of this list. - If the live-in personal care attendants alternate days, the living-in expenses are limited to one live-in personal care attendant. - 4.
 Cost of training a personal care attendant or a family member to take care of a person with disability.
 This refers to relevant courses or training undergone by a personal care attendant or family member who will care for a person with a disability.
-The cost must be paid to a service provider who is in the business of providing such training. - 4.
-Accommodation expenses paid for a personal care attendant for the purposes of training under 3 above or business and holiday travel of the person with a disability. - 5.
-Accommodation expenses for the purposes of training referred to under paragraph 3 for a family member.
+The cost must be paid to a service provider that is in the business of providing such training. - 5.
+Accommodation expenses paid for a personal care attendant for the purposes of training under A4 above or business and holiday travel of the person with a disability. - 6.
+Accommodation expenses for the purposes of training referred to under paragraph 4 for a family member.